ucgmsim/nzgmdb/wiki/Calculate-Fmax.md

 **2. Smooth SNR Values**
 - Applies a rolling window smoothing with a window size of 5 frequency points
-- Uses center-aligned averaging with a minimum of 1 observation per window
+- Uses centre-aligned averaging with a minimum of 1 observation per window
 - This reduces noise in the SNR frequency spectrum

 **3. Initial Quality Screening**